 General Colin L. Powell (USA, Ret.)

-Distinguished Scholar and Chair of the Board of Visitor's
+Founding Chair of the Board of Visitors

-Colin L. Powell School for Civic and Global Leadership
+Colin Powell School for Civic and Global Leadership

 General Powell served in the United States Army for 35 years, rising to the rank of Four-Star General, and serving as the Chairman of the Joint Chiefs of Staff under Presidents’ George H. W. Bush and William Jefferson Clinton.
 Under President George W. Bush, Powell was appointed the 65th Secretary of State and was unanimously confirmed by the U.S. Senate.
-As Secretary of State, he led the State Department in major efforts to address and solve regional and civil conflicts-in the Middle East, Sudan, Congo and Liberia, in the Balkans, Cyprus, Haiti, Northern Ireland, Afghanistan and Iraq and elsewhere.
+As Secretary of State, he led the State Department in major efforts to address and solve regional and civil conflicts in the Middle East, Sudan, Congo, Liberia, the Balkans, Cyprus, Haiti, Northern Ireland, Afghanistan, Iraq and elsewhere.